zghib/app/README.md

 ### Reporting Bugs

-If you believe you've found a bug in the Directus Core codebase, please submit new tickets here: [App](https://github.com/directus/app/issues/new?template=Bug_report.md) or [API](https://github.com/directus/api/issues/new?template=Bug_report.md)
-**For all security related issues, please chat with us directly through [directus.io](https://directus.io/).**
+If you believe you've found a bug in the Directus Core codebase, please submit new tickets to either the [App](https://github.com/directus/app/issues/new?template=Bug_report.md) or the [API](https://github.com/directus/api/issues/new?template=Bug_report.md). **For all security related issues, please chat with us directly through [directus.io](https://directus.io/).**

 ### Community Discussions